-The Code also limits the amount of compensation that may be taken into account under the Plan to calculate contributions.
+The Code also limits the amount of compensation that may be taken into account under the Plan to calculate pre-tax, Roth, and Employer Contributions.
+For example, if your compensation exceeds this limit, your basic contribution will be determined using only the compensation you earned up to the limit.
 The limit for 2021 is \$290,000.
 The IRS also adjusts this limit from time to time based on increases in the cost of living.

-Finally, the Code imposes an overall limit on the amount of all types of contributions (but not rollover contributions) that you may receive under the Plan in a particular year.
+Finally, the Code imposes an overall limit on the amount of all types of contributions (pre-tax, Roth, and Employer Contributions, but not rollover contributions) that you may receive under the Plan in a particular year.
 The limit for 2021 is \$58,000, but this limit may be adjusted from time to time by the IRS based on changes in the cost of living.